mlavin/django-all-access/docs/customize-views.rst

 ----------------------

 The initial step for authenticating with any OAuth provider is redirecting the user to the provider's website.
-The ``OAuthRedirect`` view extends from the `RedirectView <https://docs.djangoproject.com/en/1.4/ref/class-based-views/#redirectview>`_ By default it is mapped to the ``allaccess-login`` url name.
+The :py:class:`OAuthRedirect` view extends from the `RedirectView <https://docs.djangoproject.com/en/1.4/ref/class-based-views/#redirectview>`_ By default it is mapped to the ``allaccess-login`` url name.
 This view takes one keyword argument from the url pattern ``provider`` which corresponds to the ``Provider.name``